-If you have been following the Coffee Spot for any length of time, you’ll know that I really, really dislike the way coffee tastes when drunk from disposable cups.
-This has led me to adopt a somewhat evangelical attitude to reusable coffee cups and, while I’ve been championing them for some time now, I realise that I’ve been doing it in a rather haphazard fashion.
-This page is my attempt to address that, along with a wider article that I wrote on the subject of reusable cups.
+If you have been following the Coffee Spot for any length of time, you’ll know that I really, really dislike the way that coffee tastes when drunk from disposable cups.
+This led me to adopt a somewhat evangelical attitude to reusable coffee cups and, while I championed them for some time on the Coffee Spot, I began to realise that I was doing so in a rather haphazard fashion.

 - Plastic cups (UPPERCUP, Smart Cup)

 - Coffee waste (Kaffeeform, HuskeeCup)

 - Other materials (Ecoffee Cup, Eco To Go Cup, Global WAKECup)

 Please note that this page does not pretend to be a comprehensive guide to the reusable cups available in the marketplace.
 These are simply the cups which I own (all of which, with the exception of the Frank Green Ceramic, were given to me as gifts).
 I also have very specific requirements: for example, with the odd exception, I am not interested in anything with a capacity over 9 fl oz (about 250 ml), nor am I that bothered if the cup keeps my drink warm for long periods of time.
 Another example is lid design: I never drink coffee with the lid on, so I can’t tell you which particular opening is best for taste, etc.

 Glass cups are still, in my opinion, something of a benchmark, although they are slowly losing that exulted status.
 I like drinking coffee out of glass.
 I like the way it feels and tastes.
 One initial problem I had with glass was a fear that the cups would break too easily, but years of carrying them around in my rucksack and in coat pockets has proved this fear to be unfounded.
 The other, on-going issue with glass is that it doesn’t keep the drink warm.